Carrot Puree with Optional Ginger

 Spice – I use fresh ginger in this recipe, but it’s optional.
 Leave it out if you’d like, or replace the fresh ginger with 1/4 teaspoon ground ginger, added to the carrot when chopping/blending.

-Carrot and Ginger Puree ingredients on a chopping board.
+Carrot and Ginger Puree labelled ingredients on a chopping board.

 Thermomixer?
 As with most fruit and vegetables for homemade baby purees, I use the simmering basket in my Thermomix to cook the carrots and ginger.
-Then simply drain the water, reserving a small amount of water if needed (Note 1).
+Then simply drain the water, reserving a small amount of water if needed (Note 1 in recipe card below).
 Transfer the carrots and ginger to the mixing bowl and blend.

-Everyone: The slightly longer cook time in this recipe is for young babies/early weaning, to produce a soft baby food.
-For older babies who can handle lumps and chew more easily, consider reducing the cook times to better preserve vitamins and add texture to the pureed carrots.
+Everyone: The slightly longer cook time in this recipe is for young babies/early weaning, to produce a soft and smooth baby food.
+For older babies who can handle lumps and chew more easily, consider reducing the amount of liquid added and/or cook time to better preserve vitamins and add texture to the pureed carrots.

 How to serve Carrot Puree